 - Recipient, First Place Team Award, William & Mary Moot Court Competition Recipient

 - Member, Moot Court Board of Directors

-Mr. Adair is a recreational cyclist and runner and an occasional triathlete.
+Mr. Adair is a recreational cyclist, runner, and triathlete.
 He has completed numerous cycling centuries and double centuries, as well as the Furnace Creek 508 as a member of a four-man team.
 He has participated in many distance running events and particularly enjoys running trails in the Santa Monica and Santa Susana mountains.